Gondia district

 Gondia district (also known as Gondiya, Marathi pronunciation: [ɡon̪d̪iaː]) is an administrative district in the state of Maharashtra in India.
-The district headquarter is located at Gondia.
-The district occupies an area of 5234 km2 and has a population of 1,322,507, of which 11.95% were urban (as of 2011).
-The district is a part of the Nagpur Division.
-There are 8 Talukas in Gondia District.
-Gondia Airport is the second airport in the Vidarbha region and serves the city of Gondia.
+The district headquarters are located at Gondia.
+The district occupies an area of 5234 km2 and has a population of 1,322,507, of which 17.08% were urban (as of 2011).
+Gondia district is located north eastern part of Maharashtra.

+The district is part of the Nagpur Division.
+It is colloquially known as the "Rice City" due to its abundant rice production.
+Gondia is also known for the Navegaon-Nagzira Tiger Reserve, a major wildlife sanctuary in the Vidarbha region.